devopsdays/devopsdays-web/content/events/2021-bogota/speakers/Jhonnatan-Gil.md

 linktitle = "Jhonnatan-Gil"

 +++
 I'm a System Engineer and Software Developer.
-I love Linux and your philosophy it's very nice share all knowledge that every day I learn around tech and make some PoC's that cleared some questions and can design solutions for currents problems.
+I love Linux and its philosophy.
+It's very enjoyable sharing all knowledge.
+Every day I learn around tech and make some PoC's that cleared some questions and so I can design solutions for currents problems.